Xilinx/vck190-base-trd/docs/source/run/run-filter2d.rst

   "Xilinx Versal Platform Loader and Manager"

 * In about 60 seconds boot is complete.
-Observe the Linux prompt *xilinx-vck190-20221*
+Observe the Linux prompt *xilinx-vck190-20221* and finish logging in.

 * JupyterLab server is disabled in the systemd services and will not autostart.
-  Users can enable 'jupyter-setup' via systemctl to autostart the service at reboot.
+  Users can enable 'jupyter-setup' via systemctl to autostart the service.

-    follow the steps in the example below to start JupyterLab:
+Follow the steps in the example below to start JupyterLab:

   .. code-block:: bash